gcanti/tcomb-form-native/README.md

   value: boolean,     // the current value of the checkbox
   onChange: Function, // the event handler to be called when the value changes

-  ...other SwitchIOS standard options here...
+  ...other input options here...

 }
 ```

+For a complete example see the default template https://github.com/gcanti/tcomb-form-native/blob/master/lib/templates/bootstrap.js.

 ## Transformers